GSA/search.digitalgov.gov/_posts/2017-03-02-customers.md

 ## Our History

-DigitalGov Search got its start when Internet entrepreneur Eric Brewer, whose early research was funded by the Department of Defense, offered to donate a powerful search engine to government.
+Search.gov got its start when Internet entrepreneur Eric Brewer, whose early research was funded by the Department of Defense, offered to donate a powerful search engine to government.
 That gift helped accelerate the government's earlier work to create a government-wide portal.

 In June 2000, President Clinton announced the gift from the Federal Search Foundation, a nonprofit organization established by Brewer, and instructed that an official U.S. web portal be launched within 90 days.
 USA.gov went online on September 22, 2000 under the name FirstGov.gov with a [prominent search box](http://web.archive.org/web/20001109105200/http://www.firstgov.gov) to allow the public to search across government websites.
 Visit USA.gov to learn more [about its mission and history](https://www.usa.gov/about).

-In 2010, DigitalGov Search moved to open-source software and became available to agencies across government in the United States to power the search boxes on their site.
+In 2010, Search.gov moved to open-source software and became available to agencies across government in the United States to power the search boxes on their site.
 Today we power nearly 300 million queries a year through over 1,800 federal search configurations.